 Computation of Variation Margin per position in the Portfolio: Calculating the variation margin without generating any VM ticket.

-External Reconciliation: Variation Margin report generated and exported from FusionInvest to be reconciled with the Clearing Member report within Intelimatch.
+External Reconciliation: Variation Margin report generated and exported from FusionInvest to be reconciled with the Clearing Member report within Intellimatch.

 Generation of Margin Call instructions: Creation of Nostro cash transfer tickets from the Funds accounts to their Clearing accounts.

 The purpose is to capture the margin call associated with futures and options and reflect it at the Nostro Management level, Cash Balance and Portfolio Reporting without generating tickets that can have significant impact on the portfolio performance.
-(You can find more details about our recommendation’s reasons in Appendix).
+(You can find more details about our recommendation’s reasons in Appendix1).